 With fins, you will “slice” through the water in a way that a finless board can’t do.
 There are also many types of fin set-ups, and they each have their pros and cons.
 In this article, we will analyze these different fin set-ups and see what conditions they excel in.
 You’ll learn just how big of a difference having surfboard fins will make on your performance.

 Why use surfboard fins?

-Surf fins have a major impact on your performance.
+Surf fins have a major positive impact on your performance.
+They don’t weigh very much and will not slow you down; quite the opposite, in fact.
 Once you’ve surfed with fins, you won’t want to go back.